Letheward/Nepeta/docs/Manual.md

 # Manual

 This manual is included in the distribution so you can view it offline.
-You can find it in Rack by clicking Help - Open user folder, and go into `plugins/Nepeta/docs/`.
+You can find it by:

+- Rack interface: Help -> Open user folder, and go into `plugins/Nepeta/docs/`.
+- Any Nepeta module: Context menu -> Info -> Open plugin folder, and go into `docs`.

 ## BitMixer